 One of her lifetime highlights was when she sang the National Anthem at a Colorado Rockies game on June 10, 2007.
 She has also written and recorded an original song with Kenny Passarelli who also played bass and sang back ups on the track.

 Come to a show and watch her perform and enjoy the powerful voice that comes out of this little gal.
 You won't regret it.

 Having recently been on national television, you might recognize Katie from NBC’s The Sing-Off, where her lead vocals propelled her group, Urban Method to the finals and earned her accolades by Shawn Stockman as the season’s “break-through performer.”
-While on the show she got the chance to work with acclaimed artists such as Sara Bareilles and Flo Rida and shortly after, sang back up for Josh Groban at Red Rocks in CO.Katie just graduated from the University of Denver with a Bachelor of Music in vocal performance and is so excited to be a part of The Moses Jones Band!
+While on the show she got the chance to work with acclaimed artists such as Sara Bareilles and Flo Rida and shortly after, sang back up for Josh Groban at Red Rocks in CO.Katie just graduated from the University of Denver with a Bachelor of Music in vocal performance and is so excited to be a part of Wash Park!

 My love for guitar came with the first strum on a pawn shop guitar.
 After 35 years of playing parks, street corners, sideshows, and icehouses, I've found my calling, being the sole guitarist in a 3 ring circus.
-Simmered and seasoned to perfection, with the feel and texture of "chicken gravy", I proudly cook up rhythm and lead for the Moses Jones Band.
+Simmered and seasoned to perfection, with the feel and texture of "chicken gravy", I proudly cook up rhythm and lead for Wash Park!